spdk/spdk/scripts/vagrant/README.md

 **NOTE:** As of this writing the FreeBSD Virtualbox instance does not correctly support the vagrant-proxyconf feature.
 ---

 The following steps are done by the `update.sh` script.
-It is recommened that you capture the output of `update.sh` with a typescript.
+It is recommended that you capture the output of `update.sh` with a typescript.
 E.g.:

 ```
   $ script update.log sudo spdk_repo/spdk/scripts/vagrant/update.sh